pucherot/Pi.Alert/README.md

   - All offline devices (MAC, Name, Vendor, LastIP, Infrastructure, Infrastructure_port)
   - Information about a specific device (all information, without events and presence)

+With the API (from Pi.Alert 3.7.9) it is possible to integrate Pi.Alert into Home Assistant.
+Examples will follow shortly

 [Pi.Alert API Usage and Examples](docs/API-USAGE.md)

 # Installation